tomate44/CurvesWB/README.md

 "Curves" workbench should now show up in the workbench dropdown list.

 ## Feedback
 Feedback, suggestions, and patches (via Pull Request) are all appreciated.
-If you find a problem with this workbench please open an issue in the issue queue.
+If you find a problem with this workbench please open an issue in the issue queue, or join the following discussion of FreeCAD's forum : [Curves workbench](https://forum.freecadweb.org/viewtopic.php?f=8&t=22675)

 ## Curves WB Tools